serk03/Console-Finances/README.md

 Provide instructions and examples for use.
 Include screenshots as needed.

 **Console Out**
-  - To inspect the code in the console window run the index.html in the browser either by double clicking on the index.html file from the root folder or open the index.html from your code editor by using live server.
+  - Doubled click on index.html file from the cloned repository.
+  - Once the browser has opened up right click on the page and navigate to the "Inspect" option, this will open the "Inspect" console.
+  - Click on the "Console" tab  from the "Inspect" menu, then you will be able to see the financial Analysis output.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;